-About Youth regularly delivers a variety of distinct youth work projects for young people aged 16 to 25.
-Our projects aim to increase confidence, self-esteem and life skills by providing opportunities for young people to take part in programmes and activities that are informative, fun and engaging.
+About Youth regularly delivers a variety of distinct youth work projects for young people aged 8 to 9.
+Our projects aim to increase confidence, self-esteem and life skills by providing opportunities for young people to take part in youth groups, group-work programmes and activities that are fun and engaging.

-All of our group work projects, and the activities that accompany them, are free and openly accessible to young people.
-More information on our projects, as well as referral forms, can be found below or by contacting email@example.com
+All of our projects and activities are free and openly accessible to young people.
+More information on our current projects can be found below or by contacting email@example.com

 EVOLS (Environmental Volunteers Outdoor Learners) is an outdoor learning group work project.
 The project, which has been developed in partnership with Dunedin Canmore Youth Projects, brings young people together to learn new practical skills and improve their employability potential while engaging in conservation projects and exploring environmental issues.